25 best things to do in Egypt

 22. Relax on South Sinai beaches

 South Sinai is a chill-out zone known for diving, beach cafés, and camel and jeep safaris into the rugged interior.
 With its two coasts, oases, mountains, and historic sites, South Sinai is a popular destination.
 The wide sandy beach of Ras Sedr is a favorite spot, with several hotels.
-Many people from Cairo have holiday homes here.
+Many people from Cairo have holiday homes here, and these are often thought of some of the best beaches in Egypt.

 Dahab, Sinai Peninsula, Egypt, Mountains and Coast of red sea